 For dental trainees, information about your APGD and other key contacts can be found here.

-Otherwise, there is further information on Deanery Performance Support.
-You can contact the Performance Support Unit on 0141 2231620 or email PSU@nes.scot.nhs.uk
+Otherwise, there is further information on Deanery Professional Support.
+You can contact the Professional Support Unit by email PSU@nes.scot.nhs.uk

 If you do not feel able to raise your concerns with your educational supervisor or training programme director, please contact your local deanery administrator and they can put you in contact with the relevant APGD.
 Or, please contact us through the website.